-Everest Base Camp is one of the most popular destination for travelers in the Himalaya regions.
+Mount Everest Base Camp is one of the most popular destinations for travelers in the Himalayan regions.
 On this trekking trail, you will come across impressive mountain summits and the Everest trip will expose you to the affability of its dwellers the Sherpa.
 The superb trek to the Base Camp of Mount Everest is recommended as one of the important sites to be visited before one dies.
+It might be a dream for many travelers or a life-changing experience for people around the globe.

 Most of the Everest trek paths are rigorous although there are enough places to pause while on the Everest base camp trek and luxuriate in a meal and then continue your trip.
-The Everest base camp trekking trip leads you to your ultimate destination which is the Everest.
+The Everest base camp trekking trip leads you to your ultimate destination which is Everest.
 The amazing and stimulating scenery makes the trek the ideal adventure.
-Everest base camp trekking trail presents an amazing and stimulating experience for trekkers.
+The Everest base camp trekking trail presents an amazing and stimulating experience for trekkers.
 On the Everest trip, you will be on a challenging but adventurous trip and while you take the Everest base camp trekking trip, you will experience the extraordinary path to the world’s highest mountain.
 Nothing can compare to this extraordinary experience.

-It might be a dream of many travelers or a life-changing experience for people around the globe.
-Losing yourself into the nature, mountain scenery, Sherpa culture, mountaineering lifestyle and sense of freedom that comes from leaving Wi-Fi, Netflix, Amazon and other virtual world behind.
-It is at an altitude of 5,364 meters (17,598 ft) above sea level (28°0′26″N 86°51′34″E), located inside the Sagarmatha national park.
+Losing yourself in the nature, mountain scenery, Sherpa culture, mountaineering lifestyle and sense of freedom that comes from leaving Wi-Fi, Netflix, Amazon and other virtual world behind.
+Everest base camp is at an altitude of 5,364 meters (17,598 ft) above sea level (28°0′26″N 86°51′34″E), located inside the Sagarmatha national park.
 It is a park that is on the list of UNESCO world heritage sites, the home of 118 species of birds including rare birds like the Himalayan Monal and rare mammals like the Red panda, Musk deer and Snow leopard.

 Facts of Trip